White Bean Dip with Vegetable Sticks (South Beach Phase 1 Recipe) | dietplan-101.com

 - vegetable sticks (e.g. celery, bell pepper, cucumber)

 - Put the white beans, garlic, parsley, oregano, lemon juice, olive oil, and black pepper in a food processor.

 - Process the ingredients until smooth.
 Stop the processor and scrape down the sides as needed, add in 1-2 teaspoons of water if the mixture is too thick.

-- Transfer to a bowl, add in chopped olives and mix well.
+- Transfer to a bowl, add chopped olives, and mix well.